brigadecore/brigade/sdk/README.md

 // ...

 client, err := sdk.NewAPIClient(
-	apiAddress, // The address of the Brigade 2 Prototype API server, beginning with http:// or https// apiToken, // An API token obtained using the Brigade 2 Prototype CLI &restmachinery.APIClientOptions {
+	apiAddress, // The address of the Brigade 2 API server, beginning with http:// or https// apiToken, // An API token obtained using the Brigade 2 CLI &restmachinery.APIClientOptions {
 		AllowInsecureConnections: false, // Do not ignore SSL errors },